nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.2.10 Finding common free times with your friend(s): `cft`

 Finds friend(s) with the same free times as you, or returns a message if no friends are free.
-That's okay though!
-Just find more friends to add!
+This command is for you to look for lunch buddies or to see what time you can bug them!

 Format: